 And that’s not all!
 The Mavic Air has binocular vision sensors on its front and back as well.
 These allow the drone to detect obstacles and even fly around them with a new feature called APAS.
 Just push the control stick forward or backward, and you’ll fly right around detected obstructions!
 All of the Mavic Air’s sensors bundled together into a system DJI calls FlightAutonomy 2.0.
 Learn more about FlightAutonomy 2.0 on the Mavic Air’s official website.

 The Mavic Air doesn’t fly quite as long as the Phantom 3 Pro (21 mins vs. 23 mins) and its max transmission distance is slightly less (4 km vs. 5 km when FCC compliant), but that’s understandable given how much information it’s processing and its significantly reduced size.
-But the Mavic Air is faster than the Phantom 3 Pro, with a max speed of 68.4 kph compared to the Phantom 3 Pro’s 57.6 kph.
-Plus, the Mavic Air has Sport mode, which is a great way to experience the thrill of flight to the fullest.
+Plus, the Mavic Air is faster than the Phantom 3 Pro, with a max speed of 68.4 kph compared to the Phantom 3 Pro’s 57.6 kph.
+The Mavic Air also has Sport mode, which is a great way to experience the thrill of flight to the fullest.

 Along with APAS, the Mavic Air has a whole suite of smart features that make it a significant upgrade from the Phantom 3 Pro.
 While the Phantom 3 Pro featured relatively simple Intelligent Flight Modes, such as Course Lock and Home Lock, the Mavic Air blows the Phantom 3 Pro out of the water with modes like QuickShot, ActiveTrack, SmartCapture, and more.
 Learn more about each of these cool new modes in our Mavic Air tutorial series!